Analytical comparison table of all 100+ Menu tunings: notes, intervals, Hz, string tensions, etc. Help peer-review my DIY science!

 - Harmony: Split like ‘D’ / ‘sus4’ (to enable separate sorting – and again, root choice is a somewhat subjective area)

-- Groups: A few sensible ones (as per the full Menu) – Standard, Drop, Core Triads, Interval, Global, Artist/Song, Misc.
+- Categories: some general groupings (as per the Menu) – Standard, Drop, Open, Interval, Global, Artist, Misc.